roojs/roobuilder/src/OllChat/outline_plan.md

 - URL endpoint construction
 - Parameter serialization (excluding internal properties)
 - Streaming support with callback mechanism
-- JSON chunk processing from stream
+- JSON chunk processing from stream (only when format=json)

 **Vala Implementation**:
 - Abstract class with `execute()` and `process()` methods
 - Use `Soup.Message` for HTTP requests
-- Implement streaming with `Soup.MessageBody` and line-by-line JSON parsing
+- Implement streaming with `Soup.MessageBody`
+- **Line-by-line JSON parsing**: Only required when `format: "json"` is set in the request
+- When format is not JSON, handle streaming response differently (may be plain text or different format)
-- Buffer incomplete JSON chunks until newline received
+- Buffer incomplete chunks until complete line/object received

 **Namespace**: `OLLMchat.Ollama`